zamith/zamith.github.com/source/_posts/2014-06-02-autoreload-with-vim.markdown

     set theWindow's active tab index to theTabIndex set index of theWindow to 1 else
-    tell window 1 to make new tab with properties {URL:theUrl}
+    tell window 1 to make new tab with properties {URL:"$1"}
   end if
 end tell
 CODE